Why Choosing Adoption is Not Giving Up

 Making an Adoption Plan

 Adoptions With Love understands that everyone is an individual and no two people are alike.
 This is YOUR adoption plan.
 Some expectant/birth parents want a closed adoption plan.
 Others want a semi-open adoption plan where they can choose the family, meet in person, and receive letters and pictures (through their adoption agency) over 18 years.
 Many expectant/birth parents want a more open adoption plan with ongoing yearly meetings or regular email and phone calls.
-We have all of those options at Adoptions With Love.
+You have all of those options at Adoptions With Love.
 Every prospective parent agrees to at least a semi-open adoption plan.
-Adoptions With Love also keeps photos and letters on file, should a birth mother have a change of heart on receiving the update on her child.
+Adoptions With Love also keeps photos and letters on file, should a birth mother want to receive updates of her child down the road.

 For more information about giving a baby up for adoption / making an adoption plan, or to learn about Adoptions With Love’s services, please click here.
 If you would like to talk about your options on the phone, we are available toll-free 24/7 at 1-800-722-7731.
 You can also text us confidentially at 617-777-0072.
 We are here for you.